My family needs me in different ways—and that's OK

 As a stay-at-home dad, I am the economic equivalent of a zero.

 This revelation came to me at my local Costco where, upon checkout, I am often asked to apply for their new cash-back credit card.
-Usually, I politely decline, preferring to leave the crowded store with my . . .
+Usually, I politely decline, preferring to leave . . .

 At times I wonder if I made the right decision.
 Then a pot of potatoes boils over or a grilled cheese starts to burn